-More recently, Neidik produced Vendetta Song, which examines the tradition of honour killings within rural Kurdish tribes in Turkey; directed Unbreakable Minds, a poignant film that aims to de-stigmatize and humanize mental illness; co-produced and co-directed (with Angelico) Inside the Great Magazines, a three-part special about the inner workings of the magazine industry and the people who create them; and directed Canadaville, USA about billionaire Frank Stronach’s bold social experiment in rural Louisiana.
+Neidik produced and directed The Journey Home: A Romanian Adoption, a tender and emotional film about Romanian orphans a decade after the fall of Ceausescu; She Got Game: Coming of Age on the WTA Tour, a unique, behind-the-scenes look at women’s tennis that received four international awards; produced Vendetta Song, which examines the tradition of honour killings within rural Kurdish tribes in Turkey; produced and directed Unbreakable Minds, a poignant film that aims to de-stigmatize and humanize mental illness; produced and directed (with Angelico) Inside the Great Magazines, a three-part special about the inner workings of the magazine industry and the people who create them; and directed Canadaville, USA, about billionaire Frank Stronach’s bold social experiment in rural Louisiana.
 Shot over two years, the film enters the lives of a group of Hurricane Katrina evacuees as they struggle to rebuild and break out of the cycle of poverty.

 More recently, Neidik produced and directed Beyond Earth: the Beginning of NewSpace, named by Realscreen as a MipCom Pic for 2017 and Big Wind, about the effects of industrial wind turbines; Shekinah Rising, a follow-up to Shekinah: the Intimate Lives of Hasidic Women, which was #1 in the box office for six weeks.
 Both films give an unprecedented look into the rarefied world of Hasidic women.